ibm-cloud-architecture/vaccine-reefer-simulator/README.md

 The repository includes a sample `docker-compose.yaml` which you can use to run a single-node Kafka cluster on your local machine.

 * To start Kafka locally, run `docker-compose up -d`.
-This will start Kafka, Zookeeper, and also create a Docker network on your machine, which you can find the name of by running `docker network list`.
+This will start Kafka, Zookeeper, and the Reefer manager service, all connected via a Docker network on your machine, which you can find the name of by running `docker network list`.

 We did not mount any folder to persist Kafka topics data, so each time you start this cluster you must create the `telemetries` topic with the command: `./scripts/createTopics.sh`.

 You can always validate the list of topics with the command: `./scripts/listTopics.sh`

-* For development purpose, you can start a docker image with a Python environment:
+* For development purpose, you can start a docker image with a Python environment using the command:

 ```shell
 ./scripts/startPythonEnv.sh